 How Can AI Help My Business?
 Key Uses of Artificial Intelligence

-Artificial intelligence is rapidly becoming a staple in many businesses across different industries, changing the way they operate.
-But many still wonder, “How can AI help my business?”
+Artificial intelligence is rapidly becoming a staple in many businesses across different industries, with the global market expected to race past the trillion U.S. dollar mark in 2031 as it changes the way companies operate.
+But many still wonder, "How can AI help my business?"
 Find the answer in this article.

 At this moment in time, we're all familiar with what AI is and how it's slowly taking over mundane, repetitive tasks and making our lives more productive.
 It's no surprise, then, that companies worldwide have started to adopt AI tools to help them make smarter decisions and maximize their potential.